51 Canada Grove,

 On 1st July 1983 it was taken over by the Classic Cinemas chain and re-named Classic.
 They were taken over by Cannon Cinemas in 1989 and it was re-named Cannon, later becoming part of the MGM cinemas chain, but retaining the Cannon name.
 At sometime during these years the building was twinned, and it was operating as a cinema and bingo hall.
 It then became an ABC cinema.

 It was recently operated by ReelTime Cinemas, an independent chain who operate ten cinemas in Southern England and was re-named Picturedrome Cinema again, screening movies in two auditoriums.
 In the spring of 2007 it was taken over by Picturedrome Electric Theatre Company and in 2008, work began on a renovation programme.
+On 26th March 2015 a 3rd screen seating 33 was opened in the octagonal tower on the front of the building.

 On 23rd July 2009, the Picturedrome was designated a Grade II Listed building by English Heritage.